 Is your screen really blurry?
-Before you make an appointment with your eye specialist, try cleaning your laptop screen first.
-It could be as easy as that!
-We show you how to clean your laptop screen properly.
+Before you make an appointment with your eye specialist, try giving your laptop screen a clean first.
+Dust, dirt or imprints from your keyboard keys can appear on the screen and look especially bad in the reflection of light.
+Here’s how you can properly clean your laptop screen.

-Cleaning your laptop screen is actually really quick and easy.
-What takes the longest time is actually the preparations i.e. the waiting at the beginning.
-To prevent electric shocks or damage to the device caused from it short-circuiting, you should do the following at least 30 minutes before cleaning:
+Cleaning your laptop screen is a quick and easy process.
+What takes the longest time is actually the preparations.
+To prevent electric shocks or damage to the device caused by it being short-circuited, you should do the following at least 30 minutes before cleaning:

-- disconnect the device from the power supply, i.e. pull it out from the mains
+- Disconnect the device from the power supply, i.e. pull it out from the outlet

 You don’t have to be a tech expert to clean your laptop screen properly.
 But you should bear in mind that the surface of the screen consists of very thin layers.
 That means you have to be very careful when cleaning it.
 Make sure you:

-Are you ready to begin?
-First, remove any dust, visible streaks, and fingerprints.
+First, remove any dust, visible streaks and fingerprints.
 The best way to do this is with a dry, soft microfiber cloth.
 Use gentle pressure and circular movements over the entire screen.
 To avoid getting dust under the edges of the screen, clean it from the outside inwards.

 Is your laptop now shiny and streak-free?
 To help it stay that way, we have a few additional tips on how to keep your laptop screen clean: